 Before 2016, children who have been victims of sex abuse in the religion were typically required to make their accusations to their [alleged] abuser, who was allowed to respond and react in any way, including make threats to their accuser; note the testimony of one abuse victim, from the ARC, day 148, page 15289:

-This May 2019 Watchtower footnote openly admits that such confrontations might exposed child sex abuse victim to “further emotional harm,” but this was the norm for Jehovah’s Witnesses until just three years before the release of this magazine.
+This May 2019 Watchtower footnote openly admits that such confrontations might expose child sex abuse victims to “further emotional harm,” but this was the norm for Jehovah’s Witnesses until just three years before the release of this magazine.